The +2's

 The +2s is a Brazilian band from Rio de Janeiro that composes samba but, at the same time, incorporates the sounds of funk and psychedelia into their music.
-The music group consists of Moreno Veloso, Domenico Lancelotti, and Alexandre Kassin (who also recorded the music to the anime Michiko to Hatchin).
+The music group consists of Moreno Veloso, Domenico Lancelotti, and Alexandre Kassin (who also recorded the music to the anime Michiko & Hatchin).
 Each of them released a single album under their name with the suffix “+2” meaning “and two others”.

 +2 is signed to the record label Luaka Bop.
 This world music label has released three +2 albums: Music Typewriter, Sincerely Hot, and Futurismo.